MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

 > # verify that the resource group no longer exists
 > az group list --output table
 >
-> # See that the resource group name persists in parameter persistence
+> # See that the resource group name remains in parameter persistence
 > az config param-persist show
 > ```